Fillability obstructions for high-dimensional confoliations: Proof of the main result

 \begin{proof} We have already proven that Bishop disks are regular and calculated their index in \Cref{prop:bishop_discs_regular}.
-Let us then assume that $u$ is not a Bishop disk; according to \Cref{lem:uniqueness_lemma}, this means that the image of $u$ doesn't intersect the neighborhood $C$ of the binding where the Bishop family is defined and where the uniqueness property holds.
-(Recall the definition of $C$ from \Cref{sec:arranging_boundary_data}; this is in fact a neighborhood of $\partial N$ too.)
+Let us then assume that $u$ is not a Bishop disk; according to \Cref{lem:uniqueness_lemma,lem:boundary_is_wall}, this means that the image of $u$ doesn't intersect the neighborhood $C$ of the binding where the Bishop family is defined and where the uniqueness property holds.
+(Recall the definition of $C$ from \Cref{sec:arranging_boundary_data}.
+This is in fact a neighborhood of $\partial N$ too, but there is no non-constant curve intersecting the neighborhood $C\cap O'$ of $\partial N$, where $O'$ is as in \Cref{lem:boundary_is_wall}.)